June 14, 2016

 "You can't teach someone to have an entrepreneurial spirit," Stetar said.
 "But what an MBA in Entrepreneurship teaches is the skill sets and knowledge that someone who wants to be a successful entrepreneur needs to give themselves a better chance of launching a successful company."

 An MBA is a highly sought-after degree for the flexibility it offers students.
 Across many industries, demand for workers with MBAs is growing.
-Employees with a master's degree can earn an average of 20 percent more than those with a bachelor's degree, and almost 80 percent more than those without a higher education degree, according to BLS data.*
+Employees with a master's degree can earn an average of 20% more than those with a bachelor's degree, and almost 80% more than those without a higher education degree, according to BLS data.*

-By earning an MBA, entrepreneurship will become a more achievable dream.
+By earning an MBA, entrepreneurship can become a more achievable dream.
 You'll explore key areas of business that you can apply directly toward your entrepreneurial goals, including:

-SNHU's entrepreneur degree program will also introduce you to two growing fields for entrepreneurs: consulting and franchise operation.
+Entrepreneur degree programs can also introduce you to two growing fields for entrepreneurs: consulting and franchise operation.

-As part of SNHU's MBA in Entrepreneurship, you'll explore the growing field of consulting, from defining what a consultant is to analyzing the problems and expenses involved in starting a consulting business.
+As part of an MBA in entrepreneurship, you'll explore the growing field of consulting, from defining what a consultant is to analyzing the problems and expenses involved in starting a consulting business.
 You'll learn how to establish a client list and how to write and negotiate a contract for consulting services.

 Consultants offer specialized advice to other businesses, and are in high demand across many industries.
 In the recent years of economic downturn, many companies facing layoffs and lean internal teams have turned to consultants to assist with strategic decision-making, marketing, information technology and management.

-According to data from the U.S. BLS, employment opportunities in consulting are expected to grow by 83 percent between 2011 and 2018, representing a gain of more than 800,000 jobs - the largest expected job growth among similar industries.*
+According to data from the U.S. BLS, employment opportunities in consulting are expected to grow by 83% between 2011 and 2018, representing a gain of more than 800,000 jobs - the largest expected job growth among similar industries.*

 In addition to a growing employment market, consulting also offers entrepreneurs the opportunity to earn wages significantly higher than the national average.
 Management consultants, for example, who advise businesses on how to make their organizations more efficient and more profitable, earn an average annual salary of more than $81,000, according to the U.S. BLS.
 That's significantly higher than the median annual wage for all occupations, $35,540.*